JoshHarrington/stockcube_ruby/README.md

-# README
+# Stockcubes

-Welcome to this rudamentary prototype for the StockCube App
+This is the now defunct and no longer maintained prototype for the Stockcubes application

+## Project purpose

+The application was design to help users manage their food at home, with inventory systems, automatic shopping list creation and meal planning.

+## Tech stack

+The code of the application is a mix of Ruby on Rails for the backend and React components for the frontend

-* Ruby version - >=2.5.0
+* Ruby version >=2.5.0

+## Running the project

 I recommend using [Homebrew](https://brew.sh/) to manage your packages and Ruby environment (if you're on a Mac).